Excellent Oral Hygiene and Prevent the Need for Tooth Extractions

-The dentist in Belaire, TX, also having practices in the nearby locations of Belaire, Southside Place, West University Place, Braeswood place, Gulfton, and Houston, Texas, recommends tooth extraction treatment near you only after a careful examination before advising you about the eventuality.
+The dentist in Bellaire, TX, also having practices in the nearby locations of Bellaire, Southside Place, West University Place, Braeswood place, Gulfton, and Houston, Texas, recommends tooth extraction treatment near you only after a careful examination before advising you about the eventuality.
 Before performing the extraction, the dental professional will take x-rays to determine the position of the tooth as well as the surrounding bone.

 How Are Tooth Extractions Performed?

 If you need a simple extraction on a visible tooth, the Bellaire dentist applies a local anesthetic on the gums near the tooth to be extracted.
 The anesthetic is applied to make the extraction painless and prevent any discomfort in you.
 The tooth is loosened with dental instruments called elevators before dental forceps are used to remove it.

 If the extraction is for an impacted tooth located below the gum line, the anesthesia administered is more potent and can even make you unconscious during the procedure.
 The dental professional makes a tiny incision in your gums to expose and remove some bone from around the impacted tooth.
 The tooth below the gum line will itself be removed in pieces if the procedure is challenging.
 After the surgery is over, sutures are placed to close the gums.